 One of the Kanto region's most impressive temple complexes

-Walk along the winding Narita Omotesando shopping street to reach Shinshoji Temple, otherwise known as Naritasan Shinshoji Temple or Naritasan, a sprawling temple complex that dates all the way back to A.D.
-940. Impressive architecture, a rich calendar of events and proximity to Narita International Airport make Shinshoji Temple a worthy addition to any Tokyo layover.
+Walk along the winding Narita Omotesando shopping street to reach Naritasan Shinshoji Temple, otherwise known as Naritasan Shinshoji Temple or Naritasan, a sprawling temple complex that dates all the way back to A.D.
+940. Impressive architecture, a rich calendar of events and proximity to Narita International Airport make Naritasan Shinshoji Temple a worthy addition to any Tokyo layover.

-Shinshoji Temple is just a short walk along Narita Omotesando from JR Narita Station.
+Naritasan Shinshoji Temple is just a short walk along Narita Omotesando from JR Narita Station.

-Narita Omotesando is a pleasant shopping street leading to Shinshoji Temple.
+Narita Omotesando is a pleasant shopping street leading to Narirasan Shinshoji Temple.
 The street is perfect for a leisurely stroll and stocking up on traditional snacks and souvenirs before your temple visit, or for dining, as many restaurants specialize in fresh barbecued eel.

-One of Japan's oldest temples, Shinshoji is the site of many Buddhist ceremonies.
+One of Japan's oldest temples, Naritasan Shinshoji Temple is the site of many Buddhist ceremonies.
 Its structures, statues, and sacred objects represent centuries of history.
 Dedicated to the fire god Acala and an important religious site for the Shingon sect of Buddhism, one of the temple's most interesting attractions is the daily Goma Fire Ritual, a thousand-year-old tradition where priests pray before a large fire to help dispel the problems of temple visitors.